WellthCare

 The Blind Spot in Your Benefits Stack

-We've designed a system that talks about prevention but rewards treatment.
+We've designed a system that talks prevention but rewards treatment.
 Look at how most companies handle stress:

 • EAP programs - Used by fewer than 5% of employees.
 Seen as a crisis tool, not a daily habit.